Despite the admonitions of the smiley old ladies in the grocery store to “Enjoy every moment!” the reality is that motherhood is hard.

 MOM BURNOUT QUIZ

-TIPS TO OVERCOME MOM BURNOUT AND FIND MOTIVATION AGAIN.
+HOW TO FIX MOM BURNOUT AND FIND MOTIVATION AGAIN.

 So you’re experiencing burnout.
 The bad news: it’s a terrible place to be as a mom.